pytorch/serve/examples/intel_extension_for_pytorch/README.md

 ```

 ### 3. Start TorchServe to serve the model
 Make sure to set `ipex_enable=true` in `config.properties`.
-Use the following command to start TorchServe with IPEX.
+Use the following command to start TorchServe with Intel® Extension for PyTorch*.
 ```
 torchserve --start --ncs --model-store model_store --ts-config config.properties
 ```

 ### 4. Registering and Deploying model
 Registering and deploying the model follows the same steps shown [here](https://pytorch.org/serve/use_cases.html).

 ## Benchmarking with Launcher
 Launcher can be used with TorchServe official [benchmark](https://github.com/pytorch/serve/tree/master/benchmarks) to launch server and benchmark requests with optimal configuration on Intel hardware.

 In this section we provide examples of benchmarking with launcher with its default configuration.

 Add the following lines to `config.properties` in the benchmark directory to use launcher with its default setting.
 ```
 ipex_enable=true
 cpu_launcher_enable=true